College of Science, Engineering and Health

 Learning and teaching

-The College of Science, Engineering and Health supports academic and teaching staff to deliver quality programs and tothat provide an excellent student experience.Learning and teaching
+The College of Science, Engineering and Health supports the schools to deliver quality work relevant programs with excellent student experience.Learning and teaching

 Research in the College of Science, Engineering and Health is carried out across five core areas that support RMIT's research focus.